 Identifying the relevant ESG factors won’t get you anywhere unless you use this information.
 Your company needs to report on its ESG performance and make this information available to stakeholders.

-This can be done through an annual report, a website, or any other form of communication that’s appropriate for your industry.
+This can be done through an annual report (you can use a report creator to prepare one), a website, or any other form of communication that’s appropriate for your industry..
 It’s also important to keep track of progress over time so that you can measure the impact of your ESG efforts.

 In addition to the SASB, the Global Reporting Initiative also focuses on sustainability reporting and performance.
 You can use these resources to standardize your own reporting practices.

 4. Weave ESG throughout your startup’s investment and governance documents

 ESG should be woven into the fabric of your company, not just something that’s tacked on at the end.
 This means that you need to integrate it into your investment and governance documents from the start.